GPUOpen-Tools/radeon_raytracing_analyzer/README.md

 * Ubuntu 20.04 LTS (Vulkan only)
 * Ubuntu 22.04 LTS (Vulkan only)

+## Build instructions
+See [BUILD.md](BUILD.md) for more details.

 ## License ##
 Radeon Raytracing Analyzer is licensed under the MIT license.
-See the License.txt file for complete license information.
+See the [License.txt](License.txt) file for complete license information.

 ## Copyright information ##
-Please see NOTICES.txt for third party license information.
+Please see [NOTICES.txt](NOTICES.txt) for third party license information.

 ## DISCLAIMER ##
 The information contained herein is for informational purposes only, and is subject to change without notice.
 While every